-When I was 16 I had to choose a University – seems young I know, I skipped a year when I was younger.
+When I was 16 I had to choose a University.
 Do you have any idea how hard it is for a 16 year old to choose a University?
 One that will determine the rest of your life?
 I didn’t do much research.
 As one of the very few lucky folks in our class I knew exactly what I wanted to do.
 I wanted to write, but I also wanted to be able to do the ‘behind the scenes stuff’ like graphic design, public relations and marketing.

 There was only one study that connected these things into one: Communications.

-After four years of the real student life – living in dorm rooms, working hard, sleeping in and going out with my friends I graduated University.
+After four years of the real student life – living in dorm rooms, working in a restaurant at night, sleeping in and going out with my friends I graduated University.
 I was 20 and had my degree in hands.
 What next?

 I am still working on the ‘what next’ part.
-I just found a great job in my hometown, working as an online marketeer, doing some freelancing and blogging on the side. but in the meantime I am still learning, because I learned to love it.
-I love to learn new languages, I love to learn nerdy things like coding and Photoshopping and I love to learn about things that I wonder about.
+Since two years I have, for what seems, the perfect job , working as a marketeer, doing some freelancing and blogging on the side. but in the meantime I am still learning, because I learned to love it.
+I love to learn new languages, I love to learn nerdy things like coding and Photoshop and I love to learn about things that I wonder about.
 I love to watch documentaries and read books about marketing theories and companies.

 I TALK A LOT or should I say: I ramble a lot.
-My brain go from here to there without having a logical order in my thoughs, and sometimes I throw a thought out in the open for everyone to enjoy.
+My brain goes from here to there without a logical order, and sometimes I throw a thought out in the open for everyone to enjoy.
 Mostly I get just a lot of weird looks from my friends, who are trying to comprehend what I am saying.
 Sometimes I find someone who understands what I am saying, and we’ll ramble on and on about what so ever.

 I can dream the most crazy things.
 My creativity has no boundaries, even though I say so myself.
 I can think about anything to everything, and for the most part of my life I WANT to do everything.

 I can dream vividly, I can dream entrepreneurial, I can dream about ‘what if’ and ‘how about’.
-I can dream about anything really, but mostly I like to make goals out of my dreams and make them reality.
+I can dream about anything really, but mostly I like to dream about goals and make them reality.

 I WRITE A LOT Ever since I can remember I’ve been writing stories.
 And ever since I remember I wanted to study journalism or something similar.
-When I was little, I used to write ‘news’-articles after seeing the news my parents just watched, on those old, thick computers – remember those days?
+When I was little, I used to write ‘news’-articles after seeing the news my parents just watched.
 I started writing a new novel, almost every day, too.
-But nope, my books still aren’t for sale.
+But nope, my books still aren’t for sale – not even finished, actually.

 When I was 12 I started my own ‘fashion’-blog, writing about the latest trends and about beauty brands – yeah, if you see my outfits you can maybe guess why that didn’t turn out to be my passion in life.
 Not a fashionista at heart, I must say.

-I stopped writing for that blog when I was around 15, but blogging never left my list of hobbies.
-For some time I created blogs, deleted them and created them, until I wanted to get serious about it: time to create yet one another blog – but this time it’s for real.
+I stopped writing for my fashionblog when I was around 15, but blogging never left my list of hobbies.
+For some time I kept creating new blogs.
+I deleted them and created them, until I wanted to get more serious: time to create yet one another blog – but this time it’s for real.

 I’M A PERFECTIONIST You know what my problem is?
 I am a lazy perfectionist.
 Does anyone else have that problem?
 The thing is that I am definitely a perfectionist.
-As a dreamer I definitely have goals in mind.
-I want to reach certain things in my life, but I all want them to be done now, now that I am excited, now that I am creative, now that I am ready for it.
+I definitely have my goals.
+But I all want them to be done now, now that I am excited, now that I am creative, now that I am ready for it.
 I can be hard on myself.
 I can get angry when something doesn’t work out the way I want it to.
 I want to do everything, but I don’t want to mess it up – so I just don’t start.
 A.k.a. lazy perfectionist.

 Anyhow, I’m drifting off into a different story here.